tnkteja/scala-immersion-program/README.md

 **What I learned..**

+* Actor based programming paradigm
+* Concept of reactive-streams, and programming using Akka.

 ### Kafka (5)
 **On a scale of 10, I would rate myself as `5`**

 **What I already know..**

+I learned about kafka on my own about some of its basic concepts.

 **What I learned..**

+* The concept of scalable immutable streams with an expiry, producer and consumers.
+Cosuming types with scenarios atmost once vs atleast once.
+And other concepts.

 ### Docker (6)
 **On a scale of 10, I would rate myself as `6`**

 **What I already know..**

+I have learned and played with docker on my own and used it in a pet project to deploy the application into Amazon EC2 container service and also locally spun the container. [django-unchained]()

 **What I learned..**

+I familiarised about some of the concepts that I already know.

 ### ElasticSearch (5)
 **On a scale of 10, I would rate myself as `5`**

+I have worked on project blobeo.com as a freelancer which uses elastic search integrated with springboot at backend.
+Also used in a pet project based on the firebase application built on angularjs and materialjs.

 **What I already know..**

 **What I learned..**

 ### Rest (9)
 **On a scale of 10, I would rate myself as `5`**